osmo-tool/osmo/osmotester/doc/osmo_guide.md

 This includes defining a test suite end condition, a test case end condition, a test generation algorithm, and enabling or disabling debug logging.

-In Listing 1 the test generation is initiated with the following the following fragment:
+In Listing 1 the test generation is initiated with the following fragment:
 ```java
   public static void main(String[] args) {
     OSMOTester tester = new OSMOTester();